wp-plugins/my-profiles/readme.txt

 With version 0.6 you can eassily use this plugin even without using widget interface.

 in order to use this you just have to call `show_myprofiles()` anywhere inside the body or footer.
+But you have to keep in mind that this function will give you a list of all your profile's with images but styling is not inclided in it. that is to be taken care by the theme editor only.
+(in case some one need's help i am always ready to help)

 = how to add multiple profiles =